jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

   }
 ```

-So, what's happening here is the program first checks if the string is made of a even number of characters (by doing `len&1` it does a bitwise AND with 0x1, thus checking if the right-most bit is a 1 or a 0) and then divides by two `len` and checks it's equal to SECSIZE (which is defined as 16 earlier in the code).
+So, what's happening here is the program first checks if the string is made of a even number of characters (by doing `len&1` it does a bitwise AND with 0x1, thus checking if the right-most bit is a 1 or a 0) and then divides `len` by two and checks if it's equal to SECSIZE (which is defined as 16 earlier in the code).
 Now back to past last's writeup.

 <p class="alert alert-info">
     <span class="label label-info">NOTE:</span> the SAR instruction stands for Shift Arithmetic Right and takes two arguments: the first is the destination and the second is a numeric value.
 What it does is essentially shifting right the bits inside the destination by an amount specified by the numeric value, but preserving the left-most bit.
 In this way the sign of the number contained by the destination doesn't change but the value gets divided by two to the power of the numeric value.